stevekinney/rxjs-fundamentals/content/manipulating-time-exercise.md

 - Listen for `input` events on the `textarea`.
 - Map the event object to the value of the `textarea`.
-- Map the raw value into `renderMarkdown` to get the resulting HTML.
 - When our author has stopped typing for a bit go ahead and render the resulting Markdown using the `renderMarkdown` helper.